Vauxhall Insignia Grand Sport review - Practicality, comfort and boot space

 The Insignia is among the best in class for space

 At the heart of the Insignia Grand Sport’s appeal is its usability.
-The latest car is significantly longer and wider than the last model, and it also has a longer wheelbase.
+The latest car is significantly longer and wider than the last model, with the wheelbase increased by almost four inches.
 It's available as both a hatchback and an estate called the Sport Tourer.
 There’s decent visibility from the large window area, although the high sides do make tight parking spaces a pain.
 There’s plenty of cabin storage front and rear, as the Vauxhall is spacious enough to allow extra room for water bottles and snacks.

 The Insignia Grand Sport is 4,897mm long, 1,863mm wide and 1,455mm high, which makes it slightly bigger than its arch-rival, the Skoda Superb, at 4,861mm by 1,864mm by 1,468mm.

 The Insignia Grand Sport has a more flowing roofline than its predecessor, and that means access to the rear is slightly more compromised.
 But once aboard headroom is plentiful and even taller passengers won’t brush the roof.